PradeeshVasu/FastAPI_Login_Ind_Gov_Scheme/README.md

 ````
 ### Create Login credentials

-1.The Login credentials are created using using html codes
+1. The Login credentials are created using using html codes
-2.The login credentials allow users in after entering their "Name" and "Password"
+2. The login credentials allow users in after entering their "Name" and "Password"
-3.The details of the users are stored in MySQL database
+3. The details of the users are stored in MySQL database

 ### Install and Open MYSQL

-1.Enter user password in the MySQL server
+1. Enter user password in the MySQL server
-2.Create a sql database
+2. Create a sql database
-3.Place the password, sql database name in your app.py code
+3. Place the password, sql database name in your app.py code
 4. After this run your FastAPI server using hte steps mentioned below

 ---